-Myotis midastactus had previously been classified as another bat found in South America called Myotis simus.
+The golden bat or Myotis midastactus was listed as another bat found in South America called Myotis simus.

-Its most distinctive characteristic is its golden-yellow, very short and woolly fur.
+The bat is recognised by its golden-yellow and very short woolly fur.

-This bright colouration - which is unique among New World Myotis species - earned the bat its new name midastactus, after the Greek legend of King Midas and his golden touch.
+It is this bright colour which gave the bat its new name, after the Greek legend of King Midas and his golden touch.

 There are over 100 species of Myotis - or mouse-eared bats - in the world.

-In the wild, Myotis midastactus lives in the Bolivian savanna.
-It eats small insects and roosts during the day in holes in the ground, hollow trees and under thatched roofs.
+In the wild, the Myotis midastactus eats small insects and roosts during the day in holes in the ground, hollow trees and under thatched roofs.